Skip to content

 KYB (Know Your Business) verifies a legal entity's existence, corporate structure, beneficial ownership chain, authorized representatives, and financial standing -- a fundamentally different process from KYC (Know Your Customer), which verifies individual identity through government-issued ID and proof of address.

-The Anti-Money Laundering Regulation (AMLR, Regulation 2024/1624, Art.
-16-22) establishes distinct and mandatory due diligence obligations for legal entities that go beyond the KYC checks applied to natural persons, including mandatory reconstruction of the full ownership chain and cross-referencing against national UBO registers (AMLR, EUR-Lex).
+The Proceeds of Crime (Money Laundering) and Terrorist Financing Act (PCMLTFA) and its associated regulations establish distinct and mandatory due diligence obligations for legal entities that go beyond the KYC checks applied to natural persons, including mandatory identification of beneficial owners and persons authorized to give instructions (PCMLTFA).

 Dimension KYC (Natural Person) KYB (Legal Entity)